Last updated: September 28, 2021

 - Understand the risk of mistakes that come with auto-captioning

 In order to caption multiple speakers on the Zoom call, you will need to loopback audio from your meeting.
 This routes the sound into spf.io to generate captions.
-Below is a diagram explaining how it works.
+Below is a diagram explaining how it works (this applies to OBS as well).

 Here are the steps to set up and loopback audio of a Zoom call.